 - Keep your camera and electronics out of the water

-- Children should lie on their stomachs to touch the rays
+- Kids should lie on their stomachs to touch the rays

 - Only use one finger to touch a stingray gently